mirage/mirage-www/tmpl/wiki/overview-of-mirage.md

 part of the footprint is unused and unnecessary, which is both costly and a security risk (due to the larger attack surface).

-Mirage represents a new approach where only the necessary components of the OS are included and compiled along with the application into a [unikernel](http://queue.acm.org/detail.cfm?id=2566628).
+MirageOS represents a new approach where only the necessary components of the OS are included and compiled along with the application into a [unikernel](http://queue.acm.org/detail.cfm?id=2566628).
 This results in highly efficient and extremely lean